Dermaplaning Vs. Waxing

 Dermaplaning Benefits

-Dermaplaning is a treatment that is meant for exfoliating the skin to reveal a more radiant and even complexion underneath.
-The knife gently scrapes away the top layer of skin, that can cling to dead skin cells and excess debris easily, leading to clogged pores or a dull appearance.
+The knife gently scrapes away the top layer of skin, which can cling to dead skin cells and excess debris easily, leading to clogged pores or a dull appearance.

-It will exfoliate the skin but should not cut the skin like regular shaving can do.
-By exfoliating the surface level of the skin, it can help skin care products absorb better and penetrate more deeply.
-Removing the peach fuzz can also help makeup products, especially foundations, sit on the skin more smoothly.
+It will exfoliate the skin, but should not cut the skin like regular shaving can do.
+Exfoliating the surface level of the skin can help skincare products absorb more effectively and penetrate deeper into the skin.

-Often times, it is also paired with a facial treatment to receive maximum skin benefits.
+Oftentimes, it is also paired with a facial treatment to receive maximum skin benefits.

 Dermaplaning Side Effects